hyiltiz/vim-plugins-profile/README.md

 I am poor at doing mental math, even for simple sums.
 However, with the power of a simple bash script and R, we can get all we want.

+### Supported Plugin-Managers

+Here is the list of supported managers.
+Hopefully, your favourite plugin manager is among the list.
+If not, or if you prefer to manage your own plguins (using symlinks, of course), we could still adjust the code.

+ - [vim-plug]
+ - [NeoBundle]
+ - [Vundle]
+ - [Pathogen]

 ### Installation

 This is *NOT* a vim plugin!
 This is simply a profiler for your vim